avinashbest/data-structure-iit-kanpur/README.md

 # 15 SEPT 2020:

+	1. getch()

+		 => To take input, user cannot see, on the spot assigning => No need to press enter.
+		 => No argument with return.

+	2. getche()

+		 => To take input, user can see, on the spot assigning.
+		 => No need to press enter.

+	3. getchar()

-	getch() -> To take input, user cannot see, on_spot assigning-> no need to press enter. => no argument with return getche() -> To take input, user can see, on_spot assigning->  no need to press enter. getchar() -> To take input, user can see, for assigning pressing enter button is needed.
+		 => To take input, user can see, for assigning pressing enter button is needed.

 # Array:
-	-> An Array is a collection of similar data items and these data items may be all int, float or all char.
+	1. An Array is a collection of similar data items and these data items may be all int, float or all char.
-	-> Each member of an array is identified by unique index or subscript assigned to it.
+	2. Each member of an array is identified by unique index or subscript assigned to it.
-	-> An Array is defined in the same way as a variable is defined except that, the array name is followed by one or more expressions, enclosed withing square brackets[], specifying the array dimension.
+	3. An Array is defined in the same way as a variable is defined except that, the array name is followed by one or more expressions, enclosed withing square brackets[], specifying the array dimension.
-	-> The general Syntax of an array is:
+	4. The general Syntax of an array is:

 SYNTAX: data_type ArrayName[SIZE];